Boston in 3 Days: a guidebook for getting the most out of your visit

 Fenway Park

 For all sports fans, Fenway Park is a must-see.
-If you are lucky enough to be in season you can't miss the occasion, buy your Red Sox ticket and enjoy the best atmosphere at the stadium.
+If you are lucky enough to be in season you can't miss the chance, buy your Red Sox ticket and enjoy the best atmosphere at the stadium.

 If there is no game available, don't worry, you can always book a tour of Fenway Park, home of the Boston Red Sox, and discover the best moments of Major League Baseball.